ferrous-systems/rust-training/training-slides/src/defmt.md

     INFO("received %u bytes", rx_bytes);
     ```

-* More modern approach: Use something like SEGGER RTT relying on the debug connection.
+Note:

+* Many MCUs use SEGGER RTT instead of UART to for debug printouts.

 ## Downsides

 * Code size - where do the strings live?
-* UART specific: Waiting for the UART
+* Waiting for the UART

 ## An idea